RhetTbull/osxphotos/README.md

 #### `end_date`
 Returns the end date as a timezone aware datetime.datetime object for when the import session completed.

+### ProjectInfo
+PhotosDB.projcet_info returns a list of ProjectInfo objects.
+Each ProjectInfo object represents a project in the library.
+PhotoInfo.project_info returns a list of ProjectInfo objects for each project the photo is contained in.

+Projects (found under "My Projects" in Photos) are projects or creations such as cards, calendars, and slideshows created in Photos.  osxphotos provides only very basic information about projects and projects created with third party plugins may not accessible to osxphotos.

+#### `uuid`
+Returns the universally unique identifier (uuid) of the project.
+This is how Photos keeps track of individual objects within the database.

+#### `title`
+Returns the title or name of the project.

+#### <a name="projectphotos">`photos`</a>
+Returns a list of [PhotoInfo](#PhotoInfo) objects representing each photo contained in the project.

+#### `creation_date`
+Returns the creation date as a timezone aware datetime.datetime object of the project.

 ### FolderInfo
 PhotosDB.folder_info returns a list of FolderInfo objects representing the top level folders in the library.
 Each FolderInfo object represents a single folder in the Photos library.